 The death toll in Bangladesh's worst cholera epidemic continues to rise rapidly, in spite of an intensive campaign to stop it spreading.

-The death toll in Bangladesh's worst cholera epidemic continues to rise rapidly, in spite of an intensive campaign to stop it spreading.
+Background: The death toll in Bangladesh's worst cholera epidemic continues to rise rapidly, in spite of an intensive campaign to stop it spreading.
 By Monday (26 September) the official toll stood at 522 dead, an increase of 260 fatalities in only 5 days.
 The Government has now called in the army to help with an inoculation campaign.
 Ten field hospitals have been set up in the worst-stricken areas.

 SYNOPSIS: Doctors and para-medical staff from the Bangladesh capital of Dacca have been sent out to the various field hospitals on emergency duty, and helping them are World Health Organisation and UNICEF workers.
 At this field hospital in Eastern Bangladesh, one of the worst hit areas, the staff have been working around the clock to cope with a continual stream of patients.